Where Does Stablecoin Yield Come From?

 2. Liquidity Provision

-When you add stablecoins to liquidity pools, you're enabling people to swap assets without relying on a centralized order book.
-Every time someone makes a trade, they pay a small fee.
+When you add stablecoins to liquidity pools, you're enabling people to swap crypto assets without relying on a centralized order book.
+Every time someone makes a trade, they pay a small transaction fee.
 You get a cut.

 Stablecoin-to-stablecoin pools are popular because: